huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_certificate.md

 Manages a WAF certificate resource within HuaweiCloud.

 -> **NOTE:** All WAF resources depend on WAF instances, and the WAF instances need to be purchased before they can be used.
-The certificate resource can be used in Cloud Mode, Dedicated Mode.
+The certificate resource can be used in Cloud Mode and Dedicated Mode.

 ## Example Usage